Medical expert of the article

 Epidemiology

-Causes of the neuroleptic Syndrome
+Causes neuroleptic syndrome

-The most common development of neuroleptic syndrome is observed with the use of excessive doses of strong drugs of neuroleptic effect (eg, fluorophenazine), and in particular of medicines with prolonged (prolonged) properties.
+Most often, the development of neuroleptic syndrome is observed when taking excessive doses of strong neuroleptic drugs (for example, fluorophenazine), and especially medications with an extended (prolonged) effect.

 Risk factors